gaborchris/spline-miner/README.md

   - [x] Movement on track
   - [ ] Movement when dismounted from the track system
 - [ ] **Spline System**:
-  - [ ] Basic spline system for track placement
+  - [x] Basic spline system for track placement
-  - [ ] Ability to manipulate and drag splines
+  - [x] Ability to manipulate and drag splines
   - [ ] Splines should only be moveable in pending placement state
   - [ ] Once placed, splines should be fixed in position to prevent odd calculations.
+  - [ ] Destructible track should create two splines on either side of the break point
 - [ ] **Camera**:
   - [ ] Camera follows player on track
-  - [ ] Camera follows player when dismounted]
+  - [ ] Camera follows player when dismounted
   - [ ] World spans a large area and camera can be moved around
 - [ ] **Collision**:
   - [ ] Interaction with the floor